 We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the audit committee, and a plan to address any weaknesses and ensure continuous improvement of the system is in place.

-This statement is signed by the current Chief Executive, the time period for which is entirely under her tenure.
+This statement is signed by the Leader of the Council and the Chief Executive, the time period for which is entirely under their tenure.

 Significant Governance Issues